Margaret Chang, MD, MS

 Dr. Chang has received numerous prizes and grants for her research, and is the author of many journal articles and book chapters.
 Her scientific work has been published in the most respected journals in our field, including Ophthalmology, Archives of Ophthalmology, and Retina.

-When not at the office, Dr. Chang is outnumbered at home by her three young sons, two male miniature dachshunds and her radiologist husband.
-In addition to tickling the ivories, she enjoys swing dancing, skiing, and baking.
+When not at the office, Dr. Chang is outnumbered at home by her three busy sons, radiologist husband, and her labradoodle, Percy.
+In addition to tickling the ivories, she is trying to master the art of baking, a skill that comes in handy when she is trying to bribe her family.